SilverMonkeyGmbH/v5_docs/KnowledgeBase/KB00009_Computer-Refresh-AdminHowTo/index.rst

 .. image:: _static/image001.png

 ..
 Note:: Packages support up to 999 variables.
-This is the reason for wich "###" is displayed.
+This is the reason why "###" is displayed.
 Applications usually support up to 99 variables.
 This is why "##" is displayed in the coresponding field.

 2. Computer Refresh - Examples
 +++++++++++++++++++++++++++++++